microsoft/Tools-for-Health-Data-Anonymization/README.md

 **{FHIR service base URL}/$export?_container={container name}&_anonymizationConfig={config file name}&_anonymizationConfigEtag="{ETag of config file}"**

 here, _\_container_ is the name of the target container within the blob account where you want the data to be exported.
+The container name should follow the rules [here](https://docs.microsoft.com/en-us/rest/api/storageservices/Naming-and-Referencing-Containers--Blobs--and-Metadata#container-names).

 4. Go to the _content-location_ to check the status of the export.
 Once completed, the _content-location_ URL provides the URLs of the exported resources.